-The consolidated financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
+The consolidated financial statements have been prepared in accordance with IFRS Accounting Standards and their interpretations, which were issued by the International Accounting Standards Board ("IASB").

-The significant accounting policies were applied on a consistent basis for all reporting periods presented in the consolidated financial statements, except for changes in accounting policies that were due to the application of standards, amendments to standards and interpretations that took effect on the date of the consolidated financial statements, and the application of standards, amendments to standards and interpretations that are not in effect and were early adopted by the Group, as detailed below.
+The significant accounting policies specified hereunder were applied consistently in relation to all reporting periods presented in these consolidated financial statements, apart from changes in accounting policies that derived from applying the standards, amendments to standards and interpretations that became effective on the date of the financial statements.